A/task-model/readme.md

 Create the task with given task object.
 Return new task document;

+#### tasks#*done(id)

+Mark task as finished and remove it from `next()` and `get()` results.
+Return task document.

 #### tasks#*get()

 Return all tasks.

 #### tasks#*get(id)

-Return task by id.
+Return task by id. `id` should be a number or string contains the number.

 #### tasks#*get(tag)

 Return all tasks with given tag.
+Tag should be a string

 #### tasks#*update(id, updates)

 Update the task with given data.
-Return task document.
+Return updated task document.

 #### tasks#*remove(id)